 Bringing color into your logo adds personality and can create a strong emotional connection with your target audience.
 Red can convey intensity, while yellow can convey joy.
 This link has a great infographic about color and emotion.
 Like typography, you should limit your colors to no more than two in your primary palette.
 A secondary color palette of one or two colors can be created for use on things like paragraph copy, supporting graphics and accents.
 For some color inspiration, check out this site.

 Imagery refers to things such as photography, icons, or graphic elements like patterns, shapes, etc. These are supporting aspects of your Visual Identity and can tell more of your brand story.
 Choosing images that have cool, monochromatic tones will tell a different story than photos that are bright and colorful.
 It's up to you to decide what pictures and graphics best represent who you are as a brand.
 Be sure to avoid using Google images.
 These are not for public use, and you should always use original photos or purchase royalty-free stock photos.
 For more info, check out this article.

 First impressions are everything.
 If the first touch point your customer has with your brand is your logo, having something that looks professionally designed is going to make you stand out from your competition.

 Some things to consider when choosing your logo concept:

-- Put your personal preference for color or style aside and think about what colors, typography, and style will connect with your target audience.
-While you still need to feel strong about your logo, your audience is whom you are ultimately trying to reach.
+Put your personal preference for color or style aside and think about what colors, typography, and style will connect with your target audience.
+While you still need to feel secure about your logo, your audience is whom you are ultimately trying to reach.